-This Chinese-style bok choy tofu stir-fry is packed with flavors, delicious, and incredibly filling.
-A quick and easy dish that is simple to prepare and ready in 30 minutes.
-Serve it with a side of rice to make a complete meal!
+This bok choy tofu stir-fry is saucy, satisfying, and packed with flavors!
+A quick and easy dish that is ready in 30 minutes.

 Not sure what to make for dinner?
 Give this bok choy tofu stir-fry a try!
 Although simple, this dish is surprisingly filling and satisfying to have.